dsausa/dsa-ui/docs/long-start.md

 # Setup from scratch

-## Set up a Node.js development environment
+## :computer: Set up a Node.js development environment

 In order to develop in `dsa-ui`, you will need to set up a dev environment.
 This guide will help you set up a Node.js development environment on your local computer.